oslabs-beta/Tuba/README.md

 });
 ```
 You will need to setup your own secure postgres Database.
 Place the link to your postgres database in your .env file.
-You MUST use TUBA_PG_URI as the proprety key.
+You MUST use TUBA_PG_URI as the property key.
 Ex:

 ```bash
 TUBA_PG_URI='https://postgress.database.link.here.com'